aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ### Step 2: Run the Application
 1. Double-click either the **IT-Diagnostic Tool** desktop shortcut or the local executable file (**IT-Diagnostic Tool.exe**).

+> ℹ️ **Note on System Prompts:** Depending on your local account permissions, a standard Windows security prompt may appear asking for confirmation to execute the file.
+Click **More info** on the prompt, and select **Run anyway** to allow the diagnostic scan to proceed.

 2. A black command line window will open and begin collecting system metrics.
 This process usually completes within 5 to 10 seconds.
 3. When the scan concludes, the terminal window will display the following success message: